What Is Recency, Frequency, and Monetary Value (RFM)?

 - Churned Best Customers – These are valuable customers for the firm who have stopped transacting a long time ago.
 While it’s often challenging to re-engage with them for the firm, the high value of these customers makes it worthwhile trying to get them back.
 Likewise the Best Customers group, it’s vital to communicate with them on the basis of their detailed preferences with the data derived from their earlier transactions.

-The RFM Model is a historical method by nature and looks at past customer behavior that may or may not precisely specify future activities, preferences, and responses.
+The RFM Model is a historical method by nature and looks at past customer behavior that may or may not precisely specify future activities, preferences, and responses at risk customers.

-The other advanced customer segmentation methods are based on predictive analytics technologies that are far more accurate at predicting future customer behavior with the firm.
+The other advanced customer segmentation methods are based on predictive analytics technologies that are far more accurate at segmenting customers and predicting future customer behavior with the firm.

 Alternatively, check out the Marketing91 Academy, which provides you access to 10+ marketing courses and 100s of Case studies.